Culture Vs. Biology: What Really Causes ADHD?

 Dr. Ruff: “There hasn’t been much research on the role of the environment in ADHD, but some studies are suggestive.
 In 2004, University of Washington researchers found that toddlers who watch lots of TV are more likely to develop attentional problems.
 For every hour watched per day, the risk rose by 10 percent.

 “My group practice, in Jasper, Indiana, cares for more than 800 Amish families, who forbid TV and video games.
-We haven’t diagnosed a single child in this group with ADHD.
-Obesity is also virtually nonexistent in this population.”
+We haven’t diagnosed a single child in this group with ADHD.”

-“On the other hand, we care for several Amish families who have left the church and adopted a modern lifestyle, and we do see ADHD and obesity in their kids.
+“On the other hand, we care for several Amish families who have left the church and adopted a modern lifestyle, and we do see ADHD…in their kids.
 Obviously, the genes in these two groups are the same.
 What’s different is their environment.”